Roaccutane: Prescriptions, Appointments and what to expect

 Steps for getting the first prescription:

-- (Women only) You must start two forms of contraception at least one month before starting your treatment.
-For women that are already on the pill, the process is simple.
+- (People who menstruate) You must start two forms of contraception at least one month before starting your treatment.
+For people that are already on the pill, the process is simple.
 However, if you have not taken the pill or any hormonal contraceptive method, you will need to discuss this at length with your doctor and decide upon it months in advance.
 I suspect you would need a GP appointment in order to get the pill, which could take a few weeks as well.

-- (Women only) Once you have been on the two methods of contraception for at least one month prior to the treatment, they do a pregnancy test which has to be negative.
+- (People who menstruate) Once you have been on the two methods of contraception for at least one month prior to the treatment, they do a pregnancy test which has to be negative.

-- (Women Only) You sign a form taking full responsibility that you understand the risks if you get pregnant and that you will use appropriate methods of contraception during treatment.
+- (People who menstruate) You sign a form taking full responsibility that you understand the risks if you get pregnant and that you will use appropriate methods of contraception during treatment.

 - They do a mental health test which is very lame in my opinion, with obvious questions targeting signs of depression.